-After selecting Microsoft teams in search bar, the next actions can be done following either of the two approaches, _______ and _______.
+When we want to send an approval to a user inside of Microsoft Teams, which is the appropriate action, from the Microsoft Teams connector, for us to choose?

-Post a choice of options as the Flow bot to a user; A richer and innovative approach that requires action
+Post a choice of options as the Flow bot to a user

-A richer and innovative approach that requires action; Get message
+Post an Adaptive Card to Teams user and wait for a response

-Get message; Add a member to a team
+None of the above

-Post a choice of options as the Flow bot to a user; Get message
+Either A or B

-Answer: A. Post a choice of options as the Flow bot to a user; A richer and innovative approach that requires action
+Answer: D. Post a choice of options as the Flow bot to a user or Post an Adaptive Card to Teams user and wait for a response

-When we are entering Yes in choose a value field, we need to make sure the capitalization is same as step 10.
+When we are entering ‘’Yes’’ in “choose a value field” in the Condition action, we need to make sure the capitalization is same as the options in the Teams action

 True